bestbat/Homura/README.md

 # Limitations :x:

 - Only 32-Bit Games and Applications working currently.
+You may want to see https://bugs.freebsd.org/bugzilla/show_bug.cgi?id=242625
 - No winevulkan for 32bit Wine on amd64.
+Reason: There are no options to build i386-wine-devel with vulkan.

 # Chat :speech_balloon: